Chatham Islands: Telecommunications

 A 1.5 kW wireless link opened in 1913, a public radio link to the mainland was built in 1953 and an island phone system in 1965.
+The Chatham Islands were the last place in New Zealand to have a manual telephone exchange, switching to an automatic exchange on 18 July 1990.
 In 2003 a digital microwave system was installed for 110 phones in Ōwenga.

 The islands were linked as part of the Rural Broadband Initiative in 2014, when satellite bandwidth was increased, and broadband is now provided by Wireless Nation, though Farmside provide some coverage.

 As late as 2019 there was no mobile phone coverage on the islands.
 In December 2021, five 4G cellular towers were turned on to enable mobile phone coverage on Chatham and Pitt Island and deliver faster broadband.
 The main tower is positioned on Target Hill, which transmits to the other four towers through a microwave radio link; it is backhauled by Eutelsat 172B to a network in Wellington.
 The upgraded network delivers greater bandwidth than the previous link, and provides reliable broadband.